SpehleonLP/IK-Guide/README.md

 	  {
 	// get the vector of the default transform, we want this normalized so that we can compute rotations.
-	// remember the initial values are in local space not world space like the finals!! initialVector := initial_positions[i] / lengths[i];
+	// remember the initial values are in local space not world space like the finals!!

+ 	// you absolutely need to compute the rotations in local space!!!

+  	// it seems like you can get the delta in world space and apply it directly to
+   	// the world space transform, but it won't work. quaternions are weird like that.
+		initialVector := initial_positions[i] / lengths[i];
 		finalVector  := (positons[i] - positions[i-1]) / lengths[i];